Canberra’s Urban Trees

 When walking to school, or in the playground, do you ever pick up acorns?
 They come from large oak trees found all around Canberra.

-Oaks, and other species such as Elms and Plain Trees, are not native, and some were even planted over 100 years ago as part of Canberra’s urban forest.
+Oaks and other species like Elms and Plain Trees are not native, even though some were planted over 100 years ago as part of Canberra’s urban forest.
 Although we now know it is better to plant native trees, introduced trees still help cool our city and provide habitat and food for native animals.

 Trees and urban development